Bergen Research Summer School (BSRS) seeks to address some of the most pressing global challenges of our time.

 Bergen is an international trading port situated on the rim of enormous marine, water and petroleum resources, close to wild and untouched nature—all limited resources in need of stewardship for a sustainable future.
 We believe that all disciplines have an obligation to challenge the international development agenda and to seek cross-disciplinary alternatives to the global challenges facing us.

 Every year, we welcome 100 PhD candidates to take one of six select PhD-level courses, all based in some of Bergen’s best research groups, and each addressing important global challenges.
 Natural resources, health, poverty, migration, language and culture are some recurring themes of the expertise that are involved in the summer research school.

-Bergen Summer Research School is a partnership of NHH—Norwegian School of Economics, Bergen University College, Chr.
+Bergen Summer Research School is a partnership of NHH—Norwegian School of Economics, Western Norway University of Applied Sciences (HVL), Chr.
 Michelsen Institute, and Uni Research, under the leadership of the University of Bergen.

 The five partner institutions all contribute towards critical analysis of power structures and promote a diversified and sustainable society.
 We all play our part in addressing global challenges and developing skills and initiative to promote a sustainable future.